gklyne/notes/disposals.md

 - 3-COM Officeconnect 8-port dual speed (10/100) ethernet switch
 - old-style ethernet tranceivers (15-pin 802.3 ethernet to coax (10base2) or TP (10baseT))
 - 16-port 10/100 ethernet switch; internal power supply
+- **NEW** Netgear DG834G v3 4-port Ethernet/Wifi/ADSL router (useful for EMG village, for local WIFI?)

+I'm waiting to hear if the OxHack, or anyone, is interested in any of these.

 ## Electronics and computer components